robertsweetman/module_2/mdbook/src/6_recommendations_and_conclusions.md

 Since it's mainly a case of pulling this from our PostgreSQL db and running things again it wouldn't take a huge amount of development effort to add this.

-Sadly just using the tender title wasn't enough but we have a solid way forwards.
+Sadly just using the tender title wasn't enough but we have a solid path forwards.

 ## Further Improvements and evaluation